-Originally from New York, I've lived in Corvallis for the past 13 years with my life partner, Winston McCullough.
-Together we are raising our 3 vibrant and active teenagers.
-One of our goals as parents is to create balance and harmony in our family life while nurturing individual passions and interests.
+Originally from New York, I've lived in Corvallis for the past 13 years with my husband and 3 children.
+One of our goals as parents is to create balance and harmony in our family life as we nurture individual passions, goals, and interests.

 A graduate of the Oregon School of Massage, I received my massage license in December of 2013.
-Thankfully, my training included reminders of how to stay safe and grounded in our bodies as we give to others throughout our day: "Allow your knees to bend slightly and softly, feel the bottoms of your feet connected to the earth, bring your rib cage directly over your pelvis, let the weight of your pelvis be anchor and guide, lift upwards from the crown of your head as let your shoulders drop down away from your ears, etc.."
+Thankfully, my training included lessons on how to stay safe and grounded within one's own body while giving to others throughout the day: "Feel the bottoms of your feet on the ground, allow knees to bend slightly and softly, gently pull navel to spine as you lift the pelvic floor in and up, sense your breast bone lifting upward along with the crown of your head, let your shoulders drop down away from your ears, relax your gaze, and breathe from your belly."

-It is challenging to be aware of our bodies' position in space, to notice how or if we are breathing, connect with others mindfully, and do things all at the same time.
+It is a challenge to be aware of our bodies' position in space, to notice how or if we are breathing, connect with others mindfully, and do things all at the same time.
 Yet....

 There is great relief and comfort in living an embodied existence.
-Coming home to well-being, a grounded, and centered place inside one self is incomplete, maybe impossible, without nurturing a compassionate connection with our physical bodies.
-Often, we look for safety and love outside of our bodies, while remaining emotionally detached or disassociated from them, due to trauma, habit, or lack of awareness.
-With regular practice and daily self-care, we can learn to trust and appreciate coming home to ourselves, cultivating safe places within.
+Coming home to well-being, a grounded, and centered place inside one's self requires a kind and compassionate relationship to our bodies.
+Sometimes we look for safety and love from the outside while remaining emotionally detached or disassociated from our inner life due to trauma, habit, or lack of awareness.
+With regular practice and daily self-care, we can learn how to cultivate and inhabit sacred spaces within.

 How I Became Enamored with Embodiment

-The Venettes Cultural Workshop, based in Wyandanch, New York, accepted me into their program when I was 13 years old.
+The Venettes Cultural Workshop, based in Wyandanch, New York, accepted me into their cultural arts program when I was 13 years old.
+I was the only white kid, and for the most part, I was warmly welcomed.
 The first formal dance classes of my life began here.
-The director at the time, Mary Baird, teasingly called me the "token white child."
-I was in awe of her powerful presence and sharply focused intelligence, and remember trying to anticipate what she might say or do at any given moment.
+The director, Mary Baird, once teasingly referred to me as the "token white child" during a tour of Europe during Black History month.
+I distinctly remember being in awe of her powerful presence and sharply focused intelligence, and trying to anticipate what she might say or do at any given moment.
 I am realizing now that Mary Baird demonstrated daily what it's like to be fully present in our body, unabashedly connected to one's genuine thoughts, emotions, and sources of creativity, and to fearlessly speak truth out loud.
 Empowering, enlivening, and most importantly, 100% authentic.

 At the age of 17, I continued to study modern, ballet, and African dance, first at SUNY Purchase and then SUNY Brockport.
 At Brockport, I enjoyed performing in a traveling troupe called "Sankofa."
 After my college experiences, unexpected mystical encounters with Sufism introduced dance as both a spiritual path and a healing art form.
 My pursuit of standard modern and ballet dance technique was abandoned as I pursued an inner intuitive approach.